By Chandresh J. Shah

 The data going from the browser of your computer to the vendor servers is completely encrypted.
 In other words, a packet of stuff leaving your office to another destination is protected by a bulletproof case.
 But what if somebody entered your office and stole stuff before you put it into the bulletproof case?

 That is what seems to be happening here.
 We may unknowingly install a lot of third-party browser extensions and add-ons without knowing what they are capable of doing.
 These are the hidden spies and thieves lurking in your computer browsers.
 These rogue extensions collect information about where you serve and what you view and do online.
 The clicks are then harvested for marketers and data brokers.

 Without going into the technical details I would advise that you use the browser without any extensions installed.
-If you have to install extensions, please seek the advice of a trusted IT advisor if you wanted to make sure the extensions are safe.
-Protecting your patient data should be priority and can be done each user continues to be mindful on what should be done to protect it..
+If you have to install extensions, please seek the advice of a trusted IT advisor if you want to make sure the extensions are safe.
+Protecting your patient data should be a priority and can be done each user continues to be mindful of what should be done to protect it..